Strong-field Gravitational Wave Lensing in the Kerr Background: Introduction

 Astrophysically, such strong-field lensing effects may arise in several realistic scenarios.
 For example, CBCs formed via dynamical formation channels in dense globular clusters~\citep{Rodriguez:2018rmd, Antonini:2020xnd, Ubach:2025dob} or active galactic nuclei (AGN) disks~\citep{2012MNRAS.425..460M, Tagawa:2019osr, Mckernan:2017ssq, Grobner:2020drr, Ubach:2025dob} may experience strong-field Kerr lensing of their emitted GWs by a central SMBH, where the spin of the lens plays a decisive role.
+A recent analysis of gravitational lensing of GWs emitted by a stellar-mass compact binary orbiting a spinning SMBH is presented in Ref.~\citep{Santos:2025ass}.
 Another promising setting involves hierarchical triple systems~\citep{Antonini:2013tea, Silsbee:2016djf, Fragione:2019zhm, Liu:2020gif, Ubach:2025dob}, in which an inner compact binary inspirals within the gravitational potential of an outer spinning BH.
 In such configurations, the emitted GWs can undergo strong-field Kerr lensing as they propagate through the curved spacetime near the outer companion.
 Although the overall occurrence rates of these scenarios remain uncertain, even a small fraction of detectable mergers (on the order of a few percent) occurring in such environments could provide valuable probes of gravity in the strong and dynamical regimes predicted by GR.
-Indeed, events such as \texttt{GW190521}, which has been suggested to originate within an AGN disk~\citep{Graham:2020gwr, Morton:2023wxg, Leong:2024nnx}, demonstrate that such environments may already be within observational reach of current ground-based detectors.
+Indeed, events such as \texttt{GW190521} (the most massive binary reported in GWTC-3), which has been suggested to originate within an AGN disk~\citep{Graham:2020gwr, Morton:2023wxg, Leong:2024nnx}, demonstrate that such environments may already be within observational reach of current ground-based detectors.
 With the advent of next-generation observatories offering enhanced sensitivity at lower frequencies, the prospects for detecting strong-field lensing signatures in GWs will only grow more promising.

 The rest of the paper is organized as follows.
 In Sec.~\ref{secII}, we introduce Kerr scattering computations to derive the lensed waveform, highlighting the role of spin-induced effects.
 Sec.~\ref{secIII} discusses the observational implications and mismatch studies.
 We finally conclude in Sec.~\ref{secIV} by briefly summarizing the main results of this work and highlighting the key future directions.
 The Appendices~\ref{appA}, \ref{appB}, \ref{appC} and \ref{appD} contain various mathematical derivations and details for some of the results used in the main text.
 Going forward, we shall adopt geometric units with $G=c=1$ and the metric signature $(-,+,+,+)$.